chk-n/dash/README.md

-⚠️ NOTE: The language is currently in pre-alpha stage
+⚠️ NOTE: The language is currently in pre-alpha stage.
+I am currently bootstrapping the compiler

 ```
 ██████╗  █████╗ ███████╗██╗  ██╗